-8.3.1 LSE Eligibility
+8.3.1 LSE Eligibility to Renew Non-Historic Fixed Price TCCs

-Eligible Load Serving Entities ("LSEs") may use this procedure to renew NHFPTCCs.
+Eligible LSEs may use this procedure to renew NHFPTCCs.

-The maximum number of NHFPTCCs that an LSE is eligible to renew with a Point of Withdrawal ("POW") in Load Zone z shall be equal to the following:
+The maximum number of NHFPTCCs that an LSE is eligible to renew with a POW in Load Zone z shall be equal to the following:

-$AHL_z - TCC_z$
+AHL_z - TCC_z

-AHL_z = The LSE's average hourly Load in Load Zone z over the six most recently concluded Capability Periods ("Average Time Frame").
+AHL_z = The LSE's average hourly Load in Load Zone z over the six most recently concluded Capability Periods (Average Time Frame).
 The average hourly Load will be calculated from the first day during the Average Time Frame when the LSE began to serve Load in Load Zone z to the end of the Average Time Frame.
 If the LSE served no Load in Load Zone z during the Average Time Frame, the LSE shall not be eligible to purchase NHFPTCCs with Load Zone z as a POW.

-TCC_z = The total quantity of Grandfathered TCCs, Grandfathered Rights, Historic Fixed Price TCCs, and NHFPTCCs held by or on behalf of the LSE with a Point of Withdrawal in Load Zone z during the effective period of the NHFPTCCs being allocated.
+$TCC_z =$ The total quantity of Grandfathered TCCs, Grandfathered Rights, Historic Fixed Price TCCs, and NHFPTCCs held by or on behalf of the LSE with a Point of Withdrawal in Load Zone z during the effective period of the NHFPTCCs being renewed.